pointnetwork/pointnetwork/README.md

 ## Troubleshooting

-For details on Troubleshooting, please refer to the [troubleshooting](https://pointnetwork.github.io/docs/troubleshooting#troubleshooting) page in our wiki.
+For details on troubleshooting, please refer to the [troubleshooting](https://pointnetwork.github.io/docs/troubleshooting#troubleshooting) page in our wiki.

 ## Debugging

-For details on Troubleshooting, please refer to the [run a point network node in a vs code debugger](https://pointnetwork.github.io/docs/debugging#run-a-point-network-node-in-a-vs-code-debugger) page in our wiki.
+For details on debugging, please refer to the [run a point network node in a vs code debugger](https://pointnetwork.github.io/docs/debugging#run-a-point-network-node-in-a-vs-code-debugger) page in our wiki.

 ## Database

-For more details on the databases please refer to the [Database README](./db/README.md).
+For more details on the database setup please refer to the [Database README](./db/README.md).

 ## Contact